fraiori0/crawler/readme.md

 **WARNING:** the numerical parameters (number of spinal segments, body length, etc.) at the start of the *Crawler.\__init__()* method should be matched manually to the one used in the XACRO to generate the URDF model.
 Other parameters are automatically set from these.

 ## Simulation run and control (*sim_\*.py* files)

-The purpose of each one of this files is mainly to run a simulation and to sow the data.
+The main purpose of each one of this files is to run a simulation and to show the corresponding data.

-They are all build around the *run_simulation()* function, which take as an input the desired settings for the simulation (see example), run the simulation, and, if prompted, save a video and print graphs representing joints' state and COM's trajectory of the model during the simulation.
+They are all built around the *run_simulation_\*()* function, which take as an input the desired settings for the simulation, run the simulation, and, if prompted, save a video and print graphs representing joints' state and COM's trajectory of the model during the simulation.

-The are built following this structure:
+Prototype of what *run_simulation_\*()* does:

 1. Start a PyBullet's simulation server, import the floor and instantiate a crawler object
 2. Set-up the simulation;